arkade-os/go-sdk/CONTRIBUTING.md

 ---

-Thanks again for helping improve **Ark Go SDK**!
+Thanks again for helping improve **Arkade Go SDK**!
 We appreciate your time and effort.